 - Add all ingredients for the cheesecake to a food processor, and pulse to combine, scraping the edges of the bowl a couple times to incorporate all the ingredients.

-- Refrigerate for 2-3 hours until the cheesecake is set.
+- Spoon the cheesecake filling evenly between 8 cups.
+Refrigerate for 2-3 hours until the cheesecake is set.

-- When ready to serve, top the cheesecake with the strawberry sauce, or fresh fruit and powdered sugar, if desired.
+- When ready to serve, top the cheesecake with fresh strawberries or other berries, if desired.